 Thermal pollution in our environment affects mainly the aquatic life of water.
 Heat can decrease the capacity of dissolved oxygen in rivers, lakes, or seas which increases the metabolism of fish.
 Some fishes cannot be alive with very low levels of dissolved oxygen.
 The main source of heat comes from the cooling water of power plants into rivers.
 The polluted water is much warmer than naturally occurring water bodies.

 A large quantity of crude petroleum oil is spilled accidentally or intentionally into the sea water from the tankers (ships) or during the drilling operation causes water pollution in the sea.
 For example, the accidental leakage of 118,000 tonnes of crude petroleum oil from the big oil tankers (Torrey Canyon) into the water of the English Channel polluted the water of the surrounding area in a few hour’s time.

 Effects of oil spills on the environment

 The oil is lighter than water, oil forms a layer on the surface of the water which is called oil sticks.
-The oil spills prevented dissolving oxygen in the water which affects the life of aquatic life (animals or plants).
-Oil pollution affects the growth of plankton (plankton is a layer of tiny animals and plants that live on the surface of the sea) which disrupts the entire cycle of marine life or causes water pollution.
+The oil spills prevented dissolving oxygen in the water which has adverse effects on aquatic life.
+Oil pollution effects the growth of plankton which disrupts the entire cycle of marine life or causes water pollution.
+Plankton is a layer of tiny animals and plants that live on the surface of the sea.

 - Water pollution can be controlled or prevented by the minimum use of excess nitrate and phosphate fertilizers.
 Minimum use of synthetic detergents, or bio-degradable detergents.
 Bio-degradable detergents are substances that can be decomposed by bacteria.

-- The radioactive waste products obtained from the nuclear power plant, hospitals, and scientific laboratories should be enclosed in containers made of concrete and then dumped into the sea water to control these types of pollution.
+- The radioactive waste products obtained from the nuclear power plant, hospitals, and scientific laboratories should be enclosed in containers made of concrete.
+It dumped into the seawater to control such types of water pollution.